 In children and young people, regular physical activity is associated with improved learning and attainment, better mental health and cardiovascular fitness, also contributing to healthy weight status.

-The UK Chief Medical Officers Guidelines sets out the recommended amount and type of physical activity infants through to older adults should be doing to improve their health.
+The UK Chief Medical Officers Guidelines sets out the recommended amount and type of physical activity that infants through to older adults should be doing to improve their health.
 The guidelines were updated in 2019 and emphasise the importance of regular physical activity for people of all ages, and for the first time presents additional guidance on being active during pregnancy, after giving birth, and for disabled adults.
 The risks associated with inactivity and sedentary behaviour on health are also highlighted.

 Below you can find a range of documents and information relating to physical activity: